roshray/how-to-read-research-paper/README.md

 # Read-Research-Paper

-Research Paper Reading Approach
+Research Paper Reading Approach - A notes from Andrew Ng Lecture.

-## How to Read the Research Paper.
+### How to Read the Research Paper.

 **Compile the List of papers.**